Storytelling in Small Town Ontario

 Welcome

-This blog and podcast series celebrate reading and writing in rural communities with a focus on Port Dover and Norfolk County, Ontario, Canada.
+This podcast series celebrates reading and writing in rural communities with a focus on Port Dover and Norfolk County, Ontario, Canada.
 It features interviews with local authors.

 Dick Bourgeois-Doyle